Shohan494/fcc-again/README.md

   }
 }

-// for last word section
+// for last word section, this is the difference from my code
+// for this section I had to put an additonal if block inside main if block, check above section code

 if (currentLength > longestLength) {
   longestLength = currentLength;